-If you get a Medicare Advantage plan, you may get extra Medicare Advantage benefits not typically provided by Original Medicare (Part A and Part B).
-Not all benefits are covered in the same way by all plans.
-Here are seven benefits to consider.
+Here’s the Rundown: If you get a Medicare Advantage plan, you may get extra Medicare Advantage benefits that are not usually provided by Original Medicare (Part A and Part B) – like prescription drug coverage or fitness benefits.

 1. Medicare Advantage prescription drug coverage

-However, most Medicare Advantage plans include coverage for prescription drugs you take as an inpatient, outpatient, and at home.
-There is no separate premium for your Medicare Advantage prescription drug coverage; you pay for it in your general monthly Medicare Advantage premium.
+However, one benefit that most Medicare Advantage plans include is coverage for prescription drugs you take as an inpatient, outpatient, and at home.

 2. Medicare Advantage dental coverage